 However, the High Court's decision in Hannah is distinguishable from the instant situation for numerous reasons.
 First, and most obviously, the Court's decision in Hannah is not binding on this Court's interpretation of the Pennsylvania Constitution.
-Indeed, it is blackletter law that this Court is free to interpret the Pennsylvania Constitution in a manner that provides greater rights to its citizens than that provided by the federal constitution.
+Indeed, it is black-letter law that this Court is free to interpret the Pennsylvania Constitution in a manner that provides greater rights to its citizens than that provided by the federal constitution.
 See Commonwealth v.
-Edmunds, 586 A.2d 887 (Pa.
-1991).
+Edmunds, 586 A.2d 887 (1991).
 Second, a Pennsylvania citizen's fundamental right to his/her good reputation, guaranteed by the Pennsylvania Constitution, was not at issue in Hannah.
 This is a critical distinction, because the federal constitution affords far less protection of one's reputational interest than the Pennsylvania Constitution.
 See Paul v.
-Davis, 424 U.S. 693 (1976) (holding that reputation is not protected under the federal due process clause in the absence of a "more tangible" injury, creating the so-called "stigma-plus" line of federal cases concerning reputation).
-Third, the holding of a predeprivation evidentiary hearing before the Supervising Judge will not cause the kind of disruptions in the investigative process that drove the decision in Hannah.
+Davis, 424 U.S. 693 (1976) (holding that reputation is not protected under the federal due process clause in the absence of a "more tangible" injury, creating the so-called "stigma-plus" line of federal cases concerning reputation). the holding of a pre-deprivation evidentiary hearing before the Supervising Judge will not cause the kind of disruptions in the investigative process that drove the decision in Hannah.
 Indeed, the investigation is over and the Grand Jury has been discharged.
 Finally, the Supervising Judge's decision to accept the Report as being supported by a preponderance of the evidence is an adjudicative, not an investigative, act.
-This is a function of his judicial oversight role, which this Court has held to be so critical to our Grand Jury system.
+This is a function of his judicial oversight role, which this Court has held is so critical in our grand jury system.
 For all of these reasons, the U.S. Supreme Court's decision in Hannah simply has no application here.

-Nothing in the Investigating Grand Jury Act prevents the Supervising Judge from conducting a pre-deprivation evidentiary hearing requested by a person adversely affected by a Grand Jury Report in order to determine whether the challenged information is false, misleading or not supported by a preponderance of the evidence.
-Indeed, there is nothing in the Act's reporting statute that support the conclusion that the Supervising Judge's discretion to accept a response from a non-indicted subject under Section 4552(e) is the exclusive remedy.
+Nothing in the Investigating Grand Jury Act prevents the Supervising Judge from conducting a pre-deprivation evidentiary hearing requested by a person adversely affected by a grand jury report in order to determine whether the challenged information is false, misleading or not supported by a preponderance of the evidence.
+Indeed, there is nothing in the Act's reporting statute that support the conclusion that the Supervising Judge's discretion to accept a response from a nonindicted subject under Section 4552(e) is the exclusive remedy.
 42 Pa.C.S. § 4552(e).
-Moreover, this Court has judicially empowered the Supervising Judge to conduct an evidentiary hearing (not expressly codified in the Act) when the Grand Jury begins to exercise its power over an individual.
+Moreover, this Court has judicially empowered the Supervising Judge to conduct an evidentiary hearing (not expressly codified in the Act) when the grand jury begins to exercise its power over an individual.
 See In re Investigating Grand Jury of Philadelphia County (Appeal of Washington), 415 A.2d 17, 21-22 (Pa.
-1980) (authorizing the Supervising Judge to "hear evidence from the challenger which is relevant to the validity of the statements or allegations" in the application to empanel the Grand Jury or the notice of submission of investigation).
-In addition, arguments that the finding(s) of the Grand Jury are not supported by a preponderance of the evidence furnished to the Grand Jury fit comfortably within the Supervising Judge's power to accept or reject some or all of the Report.
+1980) (authorizing the Supervising Judge to "hear evidence from the challenger which is relevant to the validity of the statements or allegations" in the application to empanel the grand jury or the notice of submission of investigation).
+In addition, arguments that the finding(s) of the grand jury are not supported by a preponderance of the evidence furnished to the grand jury fit comfortably within the Supervising Judge's power to accept or reject some or all of the Report.
 See 42 Pa.C.S. § 4552(b).

-Finally, it is axiomatic that the demands of the the Pennsylvania Constitution exceed limitations Investigating Grand Jury Act.
+Finally, it is axiomatic that the demands of the Pennsylvania Constitution exceed the limitations of the Investigating Grand Jury Act.